rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> "Rhythm" is the longest English word without a vowel.
+> You can lead a cow upstairs but not downstairs.

 [Source](https://www.djtech.net/humor/shorty_useless_facts.htm)